 |1960 & after||Age 67|

 When to take Social Security becomes even more complex of a decision for married couples.
-Often, it’s preferable that the higher earner start his or her benefits as late as possible so their benefit continues to grow; while the other spouse collects at full retirement age.
+It’s often preferable that the higher earner start his or her benefits as late as possible.
+This is so their benefit continues to grow; while the other spouse collects at full retirement age.

-There are other considerations that may influence when you start collecting your benefits such as other sources of income, how your income taxes will be affected, longevity and retirement goals.
-If you’d like to learn more about Social Security, please feel free to email me at email@example.com.
-In case you missed our Social Security Seminar, you can fill out the form ob the right side of our events page to receive a copy of the presentation!
+There are other considerations that may influence when you start collecting your benefits.
+These include other sources of income, how your income taxes will be affected, longevity and retirement goals.
+If you’d like to learn more about Social Security, please feel free to email me at firstname.lastname@example.org.
+In case you missed our Social Security Seminar, you can fill out the form on the right side of our events page to receive a copy of the presentation!

 Let's Keep The Conversation Going